dataengineering-community/launchpad/06-dbt/task.md

 This will help the team monitor performance, debug issues, and track changes over time.

 **Note:** You can use any data platform of choice (Snowflake, local or cloud-hosted supported databases).

+## Submission:
+Submit a link to your GitHub repo containing your solution.

+Submit using this form - https://forms.gle/2wtvJTHBib4kb7cT7

+**Duration:** 7 days

+**Deadline:** 17/12/2025